 While you are being funded under the Toi Uru Kahikatea programme, you cannot receive support through Quick Response Grants, Arts Grants, the Creative Communities Scheme or the Toi Tōtara Haemata programme.

-Toi Uru Kahikatea offers support for a regular or continuous programme of up to six activities to:
+Toi Uru Kahikatea offers support for a regular or continuous programme to:

 Specific funding limits apply to some activities:

 We provide publishing subsidies towards the costs of editing, designing, printing and distributing a publication.

 Additional subsidies at the same rate as the standard subsidies (above) are available for:

 Additional funding above these subsidies rates may be available if a publisher can demonstrate the work is of an exceptional nature.
 For more information on publishing guidelines download Application Requirements and Guidelines for Specific Activities in Make an application.